-When the burgers are cooked through, remove them from the grill and let them rest for 3-5 minutes before serving.
+When the burgers are cooked through to the correct temperature, remove them from the grill right away and let them rest for 3-5 minutes before serving.
 Resting helps create a juicy interior and it also helps the burgers stay together.

 Grilled Turkey Burgers with Spinach and Sriracha Mayo

 - About 500 grams of fresh lean ground turkey meat